Products Affected - Description

 - Hospira has all adult multivitamin for infusion on back order and cannot estimate a release date.

-- Baxter has Infuvite adult 2 x 50 mL vials on allocation through wholesalers or direct order.
+- Baxter has Infuvite adult 2 x 50 mL vials on back order and the company estimates a release date of November 2014.

 Alternative Agents & Management